nimroddanielmaayan/the-wild-oasis/notes.md

   Redux which uses reducers
 - `useMemo` - for memoization of values, which is a way of caching values so that we don't need to recompute them every time.
-It's recommended to use it only when optimizing performance
+It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)
 - `useCallback` - for memoization of functions.
-It's recommended to use it only when optimizing performance
+It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)
 - `useImperativeHandle` - Rarely used.
 For exposing imperative API to parent components (exposed by useRef)
 - `useLayoutEffect` - Rarely used.
 Similar to useEffect, but runs synchronously